benavt/CASP16_TWO_STATE/README.md

 - Handles the same targets and score types as the standard processor

 ### 4. `process_TM_GDT_two_state_multipanel.py`
-**Purpose**: Creates multi-panel plots specifically for TM and GDT scores, providing comprehensive visualization of these key metrics.
+**Purpose**: Creates multi-panel plots specifically for TM-score and GDT_TS scores, providing comprehensive visualization of these key metrics.

 **Usage:**
 ```bash